rrx/rust-editor/README.md

 - [x] Set editor variables via command
 - [x] Save(:w)/SaveAs(:w <filename>)/Edit(:e <filename>)/Quit(:q) via command
 - [x] Undo/Redo
+- [x] International support (all UTF-8)
+- [ ] Fuzzy file search and open
+- [ ] Suspend/Resume (sort of working) (^Z)
+- [ ] Expand tab, and no expand modes set via command (expandtab, noet, tabstop(ts), )
+- [ ] Autodetect line endings, and tabs/spaces, and use the current method as the editor default
+- [ ] Basic Visual mode
 - [ ] Filter buffer, or range using external process (stdin, stdout)
 - [ ] Be able to switch between tabs and spaces, and to switch between dos and unix line endings (use external command to process buffer)
-- [ ] Autodetect line endings, and tabs/spaces, and use the current method as the editor default
-- [ ] Expand tab, and no expand modes set via command (expandtab, noet, tabstop(ts), )
 - [ ] Indent/Dedent (<, >)
-- [ ] Basic Visual mode
-- [ ] Fuzzy file search and open
-- [ ] Suspend/Resume (sort of working) (^Z)
 - [ ] Automated build and release
-- [ ] International support (all UTF-8)
 - [ ] Support no-wrap (horizontal scroll)

 ### Notes on current work